TylerWoolcott/widget-display/README.md

 I believe I have done a good job in my presentation, in terms of clear code and commits.
 I have not tidied/rebased my commit messages so you can get a good idea of my progress and thoughts throughout development.

-I am pleased with the responsive frontend which works nicely at different resolutions and on mobile thanks to Bootstrap for the embed modal.
+I am pleased with the responsive frontend which works nicely at different resolutions and on mobile thanks to Bootstrap for the widget embed links modal.

 ## Would could I have done better?